 And I just gotten to know the guy, support his team.

-They've got my him him and his buddy Carmine, all these guys.
+They've got him and his buddy Carmine.

 I haven't talked to them about it yet, but I am sure they're aghast.

-Remember the last hurricane that was down there.
+Remember the last hurricane that was down there?

 I mean, these guys were calling me.

-They were out in the middle of the hurricane, making sure everybody's safe, and this was a category five straight hit right at Naples, Florida.
+They were out in the middle of the hurricane, making sure everybody's safe.

-And you know, when you're in a category five and you're out in the wind and the rain, and the same with reporters that you know report for the Fox News Channel.
+And, you know, when you're in a category five and you're out in the wind and the rain, and the same with reporters that, you know, report for the Fox News channel, at any moment, a stop sign or a poll may be coming right down on your head.

 And this was the moment that these cops train the most for.